Injection System Stuff (Updated May '20)

-From discussions I'd had with various people in the Wedge community I knew that another worthwhile mod. was the addition of an insulator between the trumpet base and the inlet manifold.
+From discussions I'd had with various people in the V8 community I knew that another worthwhile mod. was the addition of an insulator between the trumpet base and the inlet manifold.
 This reduces heat soak into the inlet tracts and should allow a cooler, denser air charge.
 Of course it would also add the thickness of the insulator to the inlet tract length, so I opted to shorten the trumpets by an appropriate amount to compensate.
 This has the added benefit of increasing the gap between the centre four trumpets and the inside of the plenum chamber top, apparently allowing better airflow at high rpm.
 Then another issue surfaced; that of under-bonnet clearance.
 Another few millimetres might just be enough to prevent the bonnet closing!
 I decided to mill the bottom of the trumpet base down by the thickness of the insulator, which would maintain the port lengths whilst avoiding clearance problems.
 Of course the already-shortened trumpets might now change the engine response, but I had plenty of spare trumpets if I didn't like it!

 Plenum insulator machined and being tried for fit before final shaping:

 Bank of new injectors installed:

 Shortened trumpet base on left, with a standard item for comparison: